 “Breaking the News” by John Longstaff

-“Breaking the News” by John Longstaff depicts the scene inside a miner’s cottage with an old miner breaking the unbearable news to a young woman of her husband’s death in a mining accident.
+“Breaking the News” by John Longstaff depicts the scene inside a miner’s cottage.
+It shows an old miner breaking the unbearable news to a young woman, informing her husband’s death in a mining accident.
 The woman holds an infant in her arms, and two other miners are at the doorway, carrying the body of the husband on a stretcher.

-Writer and poet Henry Lawson after viewing “Breaking the News” wrote glowingly about the painting’s sentimental and social impact in an 1899 essay.
+Writer and poet Henry Lawson, after viewing “Breaking the News,” wrote glowingly about the painting’s emotional and social impact in an 1899 essay.
 In turn, J. F. Archibald, the then owner of this painting, commissioned Longstaff to paint a portrait of Lawson.
-Archibald greatly admired the portrait, prompting him to set up a bequest for the Archibald Prize, now Australia’s most prestigious prize for portraiture.
+Archibald greatly admired the picture, prompting him to set up a bequest for the Archibald Prize, now Australia’s most prestigious prize for portraiture.
 Longstaff went on to win the Archibald five times.